asudahkzj/Wnet/README.md

 Audio-Guided video object segmentation is a challenging problem in visual analysis and editing, which automatically separates foreground objects from the background in a video sequence according to the referring audio expressions.
 However, the existing referring video object segmentation works mainly focus on the guidance of text-based referring expressions, due to the lack of modeling the semantic representations of audio-video interaction contents.
 In this paper, we consider the problem of audio-guided video semantic segmentation from the viewpoint of end-to-end denoising encoder-decoder network learning.
 The extensive experiments show the effectiveness of our method.

 ## Installation
-We provide instructions how to install dependencies via conda.
-First, clone the repository locally:
+First, clone the repo locally:
 ```
 git clone https://github.com/asudahkzj/Wnet.git
 ```